kristopolous/db.js/README.md

 I really want this to be possible in a magical safe way and see it as one of the primary objectives going forward.

+#### db.findFirst( constraint )
+This is a shorthand to find for when you are only expecting one result.

 #### db.like( string )
 This is like SQL like command and it takes the value and does